The Floured Table

 Variations

-• PB and J - Replace the Nutella with half peanut butter (or another nut butter) and half jam for a classic peanut butter and jelly taste.
+• PB & J: Replace the Nutella with a mix of half peanut butter (or another nut butter) and half jam for a classic flavor combination.

 Equipment

-• A 1" mini heart shaped cookie cutter from this heart cookie cutter set makes adding the decorative heart quick and easy.
+Heart Cookie Cutter - The 1 inch mini heart shaped cookie cutter from this set makes adding the decorative heart quick and easy.

-• I like these 16 inch piping bags - they're textured on the outside for better grip and are the most convenient size for all my baking projects.
+Piping Bags - These are great quality 16 inch piping bags.
+They're strong, textured on the outside for better grip and are a convenient size for all your baking projects.

 Storage